danbev/learning-ai/notes/ggml-rope.md

     mscale *= 1.0f + 0.1f * logf(1.0f / freq_scale);
 ```
 This is the "length scaling" trick referred to in the YaRN paper, in Equation
-22. This is something that they the authors observed that introducing a
+22. This is something that the authors observed that introducing a temperature
-temperature `t` on the logits before the softmax function so they modify they
+`t` on the logits before the softmax function so they modify they scaled
-scaled attention to:
+attention to:
 ```
         q^T_m k_n
 softmax(----------)
           t√|D|
 ```
 Recall that the scaling is usually √|D|.

 This temperature controls how "sharp" or "soft" the attention is.
 A high
 temperature will make the attention more uniform and a low temperature will make
 the attention more focused.
 When extending to longer sequences the attention
 patterns become diluted or less effective.
 For example, lets say we have an
-article that is less than the max context length that the model was trainedonr,
+article that is less than the max context length that the model was trained on,
 and when processing this article the model attention makes strong connections/
 focuses on certain tokens.
 But if we now extend the article beyond the max
 length the model was trained on the attention will be less focused and the